早稲田文学編集室

 Translated by Ian MacDonald

-Jungo Aoki was born in Saitama Prefecture in 1979 and graduated from Waseda University.
-In 2003 he received the literary journal Shincho’s New Writers Award for his novella “Forty Days and Forty Nights in Munich” (Yonjunichi to Yon-juya no Meruhen), which was republished in book form in 2005 together with the short story “On the Edge of the Crater” (Kureta No Hotoride).
-This book earned him the Noma Literary Newcomer’s Prize, sponsored by Kodansha, Japan’s largest publisher.
-An established fellow writer has praised Aoki as “the Japanese Thomas Pynchon.”
+In 2003 he received The Shincho's New Writers Prize for his novella Yonju-nichi to Yonju-ya no Meruhen ("Forty Days and Forty Nights in Märchen"), which was republished in book form in 2005 together with the short story Kureta No Hotoride ("On the Edge of the Crater").
+This book earned him The Noma Literary Prize for New Writers, sponsored by Kodansha, Japan's largest publisher.

-Yasuhisa Yoshikawa
+Yasuhisa YOSHIKAWA

 " SNOW DUSK, DEATH DUSK "